 Residential heating

-Residential heating with fossil fuels and wood is a major source to global warming and air pollution.
+Residential heating with coal and wood in small stoves and boilers is a major source to global warming and toxic air pollution.

-Fossil fuels, firewood and wood chips/pellets used for heating and cooking contributes significantly to global warming and air pollution.
-In Europe, Canada, Rusia, China and many other regions, residential heating with wood and coal is the dominating source to health hazardous and climate damaging air pollution with soot (black carbon) and particulate matter significantly increasing mortality and morbidity.
-In poorer regions in Africa, India, Asia, etc., wood burning for cooking (heating) causes the same harmful pollution.
+In Europe, Canada, Rusia, China and many other regions, residential heating with wood and coal is the dominating source to health hazardous and climate damaging air pollution with soot (black carbon) and particulate matter (PM2.5) significantly increasing mortality and morbidity.
+In poorer regions in Africa, India, Asia, etc., wood burning for cooking (heating) causes same harmful pollution.

 Simple technical solutions (better insulation, district heating and heat pumps) can eliminate climate and air pollution from residential heating and thereby significantly improve public health.